 Parents can help drive students to our office for our services and programs.
-The Career Center wants our students to have a plan in place prior to graduation, if possible.
+The Center for Career & Professional Development wants our students to have a plan in place prior to graduation, if possible.
 Parents play an important role in guiding and encouraging their students.
 Together, we can ensure your child is on a path of their choosing.
 Please review our Four-Year Career Action Plan to get an idea of how your student can begin on this path.

 Consider “liking” us on Facebook where we post all of our events, as well as some of the great internships and jobs that come into our office.
 Find us at www.facebook.com/careercenterrwu.